 SDG Open Hack!

-A week-long SDG Innovation Bootcamp will be held in combination with SDG Open Hack! from 25 November to 1 December 2019.
+In combination with SDG Open Hack!, the first one-week long Tsinghua SDG Innovation Bootcamp was held from 25 November to 1 December 2019.

 For more information contact : firstname.lastname@example.org